 Many software development companies work in Scrum, therefore sprints are in use.
 Sprints are short periods in which companies create the code.
 They also summarize what has been done (in a form of a sprint review and demo meeting) in this period and present the results to the client.
 Sprints usually last a week or two; everyday practice shows that’s the most efficient period.
 Short enough to be manageable, long enough to do serious work.
 At Code & Pepper, we work with one or two-week sprints, depending on a project.

 This is the first part of this text.
-The second part is coming soon, so stay tuned!
+The second part is on-line now, too!